INSTRUMENTS / GENERATORS

 - Activate switches - Select the switches on either end of the mix slider to activate or deactivate parts.

-- Link parts - Links changes made on one part to the identical controls on another.
+- Link parts - Links parts for editing, so changes made on one parts controls will be applied to the same controls on the other.
 You can activate and deactivate this as you are programming patches to make related and independent

 changes to controls on each part.
 NOTE: When controls are linked and one is automated by an external controller the other will not respond, you need to link each part control separately